lpio/lpio-spec/client.md

 - `connect` first time connect, should be done only once
 - `disconnect` abort connection, stop reconnecting
 - `open` opens the request, sends/receives data
-- `send` schedules message to send
+- `send` schedules message to send, subscribes ack is callback is passed
 - `reopen` calls `open` using a backoff stratagy

 ## Opening a connection.